kojix2/cry-wasm/README.md

 | `String`                                                                                                                  | `String`                            |
 | `Void`                                                                                                                    | `Nil`                               |

-Note: Why is `Symbol` not supported?
+Why is `Symbol` not supported?
 In the Crystal language, Symbol is converted to an integer at compile time, so there is no way to get Symbol from a String; use `String` instead of `Symbol`.

+`Cry::Numeric` can use Refinements to add methods such as `to_i8`, `to_u8`, and `to_f32` to Ruby's numeric classes.
+These are useful if you want to prevent errors and get the same result as Crystal when you run Ruby.

 ## Installation